tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * [loans_data_encoded.csv](Activities/03-Ins_Decision-Trees/Resources/loans_data_encoded.csv)

-Start by opening the lesson slides, move to the _Decision Trees_ section, and highlight the following:
+Open the lesson slides, move to the Decision Trees section, and highlight the following:

 * Decision trees encode a series of `True/False` questions.